mcorreiacatarina/personal_website/_pages/climate-shelters.md

 ## Upcoming projects

-### Implementation from scratch of a Climate Shelter Network in Bucharest
+### Implementation of a Climate Shelter Network in Bucharest

 Project financed under HORIZON-HLTH-2026-01 (starting in 2027).